anargu/anargu.github.io/projects/prllel/prllel.md

 ## Motivation
 Doing the next-gen social platform that allows us to express ourselves in a creative way using our space.
-The arrival of the Metaverse, the hype and then in an steady growth of the NFTs have leveraged some promising technologies.
+The arrival of the Metaverse and the steady growth of the NFTs have leveraged some promising technologies.
 Augmented Reality (AR) is one of them.
-AR have gained certain importance in order to interact the virtual information with the real objects, however it is not yet accesible for everyone because of the elevated prices it cost to obtain a device like that.
+AR has gained particular importance in order to interact the virtual information with the real objects; however, it is not yet accessible for everyone because of the elevated prices it cost to obtain a device like that.
-To tackle this, Prllel is a proposal that bets for the use of Artificial Intelligence models in order the close the gap of accesibility while maintaining a decent immersive experience.
+To tackle this, Prllel is a proposal that bets the use of Artificial Intelligence models to close the gap of accessibility while maintaining a decently immersive experience.

 <hr/>

 ## Technical challenges

-This project currently is in progress.
+This project is currently in progress.
 Besides the challenges of building an entire social platform that goes from frontend to backend, the real challenge here is to produce a decent and immersive experience.
-As this was partially achieved by using native SDKs like ARKit and ARCore, it doesn't cover the gap of accesibility, at least for the most of Android devices.
-Currently, I am working on the development of a new AR engine based on the use neural networks related to depth estimation that could learn our environment.
+As this was partially achieved by using native SDKs like ARKit and ARCore, it doesn't cover the gap of accessibility, at least for most Android devices.
+Currently, I am working on developing a new AR engine based on the use of neural networks related to depth estimation that could learn our environment.

 Tasks and Tech details: